shakes76/PatternAnalysis-2024/recognition/vqvae-s4743500/README.md

 `test_loader = DataLoader(test_dataset, batch_size=batch_size, shuffle=False, num_workers=1)`

 ## 2. Model Architecture
 The code for the VQ-VAE Architecture was implemented in the [modules.py](modules.py) file.
-The encoder, vector quantizer, and decoder modules were also all necessary components needed to build the overall VQ-VAE model.
+The encoder, vector quantizer, and decoder modules were other necessary components needed to build the overall VQ-VAE model.

 ### Encoder
-The main goal for the Encoder is to reduce the 256x256 MRI images to a lower-dimensional latent representation so that it can be passed to the quantization layer.
+The main goal for the Encoder is to reduce the MRI images to a lower-dimensional latent representation so that it can be passed to the quantization layer.
 The Encoder is composed of

 - **Downsampling layers**: These are the layers responsible for downsampling the input image while also learning sophisticated representations.
 The parameters are